jacobmmorgan/School-Notes/US History/USH Notes Day 11.md

 - Missouri enters as a slave state

 #### Kansas-Nebraska act 1854
+- Pro slavery and anti slavery both sent men to kansas, they formed each of their own govs and voted in their favor
-- Pro slavery and anti-
+- Anti slavery people